znsio/specmatic-documentation/documentation/contract_tests.md

 ### Dictionary

-When Specmatic generates requests for tests and does not find any examples, it will create a request using the request schema defined in the API specifications, with the values generated in this case being randomized.
+When Specmatic generates requests for tests and does not find any examples, it will create the requests using the structure and keys defined by the request schema in the specifications, and it will fill in the structure with random values, based again on the same schema.

-In order to obtain domain-specific requests without examples or to enforce a specific value for a particular key in a specific schema, you can supply a dictionary of values to Specmatic.
+In order to obtain domain-specific requests without examples, you can supply a dictionary of values to Specmatic.
 Specmatic will then reference this dictionary when it needs to generate a request.

-#### Creating Specification
+#### Create the Specification
-To understand the functionality, create the `employees.yaml` specification file as follows:
+To understand how this works, create the `employees.yaml` specification file as follows:

 ```yaml
 openapi: 3.0.0
 info: